Electronics - Designing with discrete semiconductors

 The operational amplifier function blocks show alternatives (below AL-0011-01D).
 These circuits do not directly monitor the output voltage so if there is some electrode or gate current which there may be the electrode voltage will not be accurate.

 c.
-The first operational amplifier block is the faster, simple and more predictable, (although their are more components than the second circuit)
+The first operational amplifier block is the faster, simple and more predictable, (although there are more components than the second circuit)

-The second circuit on the right below looks like a differential amplifier but it is not but it is two drivers.
+The second circuit on the right below (AL-0007-02A) looks like a differential amplifier, but it is not, but it is two drivers.
 I have drawn this with OrCAD Capture that is a very good for circuit editing and I copied mirrored horizontally and pasted what I wanted.
-I always create a sheet 0 with design Notes, Modification list of recent changes and a To-do list of thing I may do later or could do if other things arise or just things that need further optimisation.
+I always create a sheet 0 with design notes, Modification list of recent changes and a To-do list of thing I may do later or could do if other things arise or just things that need further optimisation.
 For example;

 High voltage driver for particle deflection vacuum tube applications.